indexdata/folio-import/doc/migration_process.md

 This is a general overview of the data migration procedures.
 For example STC "test" [DEVOPS-4123](https://index-data.atlassian.net/browse/DEVOPS-4123).

+Engage Index Data to assist with or carry out the migration.
+There are bespoke tools to suit each customer situation, and there is arcane knowledge with this process.

 ## Table of contents

 <!-- md2toc -l 2 -h 3 doc/migration_process.md -->